A Game of Pawns: Optional-Grabbing Pawn Games

 The following corollary of Thm.~\ref{thm:optional-grabbing-detrimental} shows that we can restrict attention to ``locally-grabbing'' strategies that only grab the pawn that owns the vertex on which the token is placed.
 In other words, a locally-grabbing strategy will not grab a pawn if the token is not placed on the vertex that it owns.

-\begin{corollary} Consider an MVPP optional-grabbing game.
+\begin{cor} Consider an MVPP optional-grabbing game.
 Suppose that \PO controls $P \subseteq [d]$, and that \PT moves the token to a vertex $v$ owned by Pawn~$j$, i.e., $v \in V_j$. \PO has the option to grab.
 If \PO can win by grabbing a pawn $j' \neq j$, i.e., a pawn that does not own the next vertex, he can win by not grabbing at all.
 Formally, if \PO wins from $\zug{v, P \cup \set{j'}}$, he also wins from $\zug{v, P}$.
-And dually for \PT. \end{corollary} We point out that Thm.~\ref{thm:optional-grabbing-detrimental} and Cor.~\ref{cor:optional-grabbing-detrimental} do not hold for OMVPP optional-grabbing games. \stam{ It follows from Thm.~\ref{thm:optional-grabbing-detrimental} that we can restrict attention to strategies that, when grabbing, only grab the vertex to which the token is moving.
-Formally, we have the following.
+And dually for \PT. \end{cor} We point out that Thm.~\ref{thm:optional-grabbing-detrimental} and Cor.~\ref{cor:optional-grabbing-detrimental} do not hold for OMVPP optional-grabbing games.